 The Johns Hopkins medical facilities are the second largest employer in Maryland with over 20,000 employees (the University employs another 27,000 people).
 The Johns Hopkins Hospital in Baltimore is massive with over 1,000 beds and over 1,710 full-time physicians on staff.
 It handles over 114,000 patient admissions every year.
 It brings in an astounding $7.7 billion a year in revenues.

 It is not hyperbole to say that this hospital is responsible for shaping a great deal of modern medicine.
 If you are a Maryland resident, you should consider yourself lucky to have access to this unbelievable institution.

-Saying Hopkins is a big and great hospital is like saying LeBron James is good with a basketball.
+Calling Hopkins a big and great hospital is like saying LeBron James is good at basketball.
 This is a great hospital.
 No one disagrees with this.

 You don't win these cases by arguing this hospital is a cesspool of malpractice.
-You win cases against Hopkins by telling the jury that of course it is a fine institution, but, like all medical institutions, it makes mistakes and one was made in this particular case.
+You win cases against Hopkins by telling the jury that, of course, it is a great institution, but, like all medical institutions, it makes mistakes, and one was made in this particular case.

 - Johns Hopkins Hospital (Baltimore, Maryland)

 - Johns Hopkins Bayview Medical Center (Baltimore, Maryland)

 - Kennedy Krieger Institute (Baltimore, Maryland)

 - Howard County General Hospital (Columbia, Maryland)

 - Suburban Hospital (Bethesda, Maryland)